Azure/azure-iot-device-ecosystem/get_started/windows-10-iot-core-WAD-A64U-csharp.md

 ---
-platform: {Windows 10 IoT Core}
+platform: {enter the OS name running on device}
-device: {WAD-A64U}
+device: {enter your device name here}
 language: csharp
 ---

-Run a simple Csharp sample on WAD-A64U device running Windows 10 IoT Core
+Run a simple Csharp sample on {enter your device name here} device running {enter the OS name running on device}
 ===
 ---